Raakin12/Assingment_1_ESNF692/README.md

 ## 📝 ENSF 692 - Assignment 1 Tasks
 * Open VSCode and start a new terminal.
-* Edit this `README` file to add your first and last name, and your favourite inspirational quote.
+* Edit this `README` file to add your first and last name,

  Raakin Bhatti

-"where's your bugatti"
+* and your favourite inspirational quote.

-- andrew tate
+"where's your bugatti" - andrew tate

 * Edit the `assignment1code.py` file by following the instructions in the comments.
 * Run the code by typing the command: `python assignment1code.py` (Make sure you are in the directory where the file is saved!
 Use cd to change directories.)